bitcoin-dev-project/bitcoiner-intro-to-rust/14_json_serialization.md

 Ok, that's way better!
 Starting to look much more similar to the output from `bitcoin-cli`.

-Let's make one more modification to place all the different pieces of a transaction, such as the version, inputs and outputs all into one `Transaction` struct.
+Let's make one more modification to place all the different pieces of a transaction, such as the version, inputs and outputs all into a `Transaction` struct.

-We'll add the `Transaction` struct:
+First, declare the `Transaction` struct:
 ```rust
 #[derive(Debug, Serialize)]
 struct Transaction {